andjoer/Digital_Humanities_LLM/README.md

 # Digital_Humanities_LLM
-Optimizing the finetuning of large language models for digital humanities, especiall für literary studies and philosophy.
+Optimizing the finetuning of large language models for digital humanities, especially for literary studies and philosophy.